ANURAG-SHARMA-PENDYALA/notes-app/README.md

 This is the implementation of notes app in react-native using the expo-cli and **AsyncStorage**.
 Expo CLI is used for developing the app whereas, AsyncStorage is used to perform **CRUD** operations like Creating a note, Remove a note, Update a note and Delete a note.

+__Project Domain__: In this fast-paced world it is really hard to carry a book and pen everywhere you go.
+Nowadays, Mankind are mostly reliable on technology and smartphones.
+This project aims to solves this problem through simple note taking application that allows them to keep track of their notes without carrying a notebook everywhere they go.

+__Project Objective__: The "Notes App" aims to create a user-friendly app which is simple yet intuitive for everyone.
+It uses the power of react native and AsyncStorage to accomplish this goal.

+__Solution__: The "Note App" tries to solve this problem by providing a way to create notes, update a note, delete a note and Remove a note utilising asynchronous storage module available for react native.

+__Target Audience__: The target audience for this app are any individuals who are intrested in taking notes on their mobile phones and have a quick glance to all the important notes whenever and whereever required.

 ### Running the project
 After cloning the project follow the following step to run the project: